IPA Server Flavour

 - Automatically update the underlying subnet DNS nameserver to point to the newly configured IPA server

-⚠️ Successfull execution leads to changes of the DNS nameserver(s) in your OpenStack subnet (includes now only the IP address of the new IPA server).
+⚠️ Successful execution leads to changes of the DNS nameserver(s) in your OpenStack subnet (includes now only the IP address of the new IPA server).
 This can negatively affect existing VMs within your subnet.
-To prevent issues, programatically update each VM via the IPA Client Enroll Flavour CommunityHub Item.
+To prevent issues, programmatically update each VM via the IPA Client Enroll Flavour CommunityHub Item.
 Alternatively, you can manually add the new nameserver to their DNS configuration.

 Prerequisites